 If you apply directly, the life insurance application process is typically done online by you, without an adviser.
 The questionnaire itself is usually straightforward and requires a few details about your personal circumstances – for instance, your medical history, employment and age.
 You'll also need to decide how much life insurance you need and agree to certain exclusions and premium loadings.

-With an adviser
+With an broker

 If you apply with an adviser, the life insurance application tends to be a lengthier and more thorough process, though the adviser will do most of the work.
 They can work out how much and what type of cover you'll need based on your personal circumstances, clarify anything you're unsure about and talk you through what you are and are not covered for.